lukehunter/fileindexer/README.md

 exist, how many copies there are, etc. Helps to identify any files that may not be properly backed up on a backup drive, or identify when there are extra copies (either more than a primary and replica drive, or in more than one location on a drive) that can be deleted.
 Note that this tool relies on files having unique paths on the different drives they're stored in (file path is UNIQUE in the database schema).
+One suggestion is to put the files on each drive under a folder named using the serial number of the hard drive.

 ## Example Usage
 In this case, I have mounted some external drives to e.g. /mnt/i and /mnt/h.
 The two drives have unique root folder